 - This program does not qualify for Title IV financial aid assistance.

 MCC offers flexible schedules.
-Morning, evening and weekend schedules are available.
 Students must attend 18 hours per week.

 Convenient Location in Downtown Chicago